AvolitesLtd/TitanManual/prismdocs/prism/stage/outputs.md

 - [Physical Outputs](#physical-output): Send the video output to a connected monitor, projector, or video wall.
 - [NDI® Outputs](#ndi-output): Send the video output over the network.
 - [RTSP Outputs](#rtsp-output): Send the video output as a live RTSP stream to other devices or applications on the network.
+- [DMX Outputs](#dmx-output): Send DMX over sACN, Art-Net, or USB Expert, or use a Synergy Pixel Map.

 Use the [Regions](./regions) page to map a **Surface** or **Layer** to an **Output**.